-The SPI is built around an 8-bit Shift register that will shift data out and in at the same time.
-The Transmit Data register and the Receive Data register are not physical registers but are mapped to other registers when written or read: Writing the Transmit Data register (SPIn.DATA) will write the Shift register in Normal mode and the Transmit Buffer register in Buffer mode.
-Reading the Receive Data register (SPIn.DATA) will read the First Receive Buffer register in normal mode and the Second Receive Data register in Buffer mode.
+The SPI is built around an 8-bit shift register that will shift out and in data at the same time.
+The Transmit Data Register and the Receive Data Register are not physical registers, but are mapped to other registers when written or read: Writing the Transmit Data Register (DATA) will write the shift register in Normal mode and the Transmit Buffer Register in Buffer mode.
+Reading the Receive Data Register (DATA) will read the First Receive Buffer Register in normal mode and the Second Receive Data Register in buffer mode.

-In Master mode, the SPI has a clock generator to generate the SCK clock.
-In Slave mode, the received SCK clock is synchronized and sampled to trigger the shifting of data in the Shift register.
+In master mode the SPI has a clock generator to generate the SCK clock.
+In slave mode the received SCK clock is synchronized and sampled to trigger the shifting of data in the shift register.